mr-video/Render96ex/enhancements/README.md

 The following enhancements are included in this directory:

+## 60 FPS - `60fps.patch`

+This patch is only supported when not targeting N64.
+It also currently requires a 64-bit platform.
+If compiled for a 32-bit platform, the game will run out of memory and crash.

+This allows the game to be rendered at 60 FPS instead of 30 FPS by interpolation.

+The Mario head intro is the only exception which is still rendered at 30 FPS.

 ## Crash Screen - `crash.patch`

 This enhancement provides a crash screen that is displayed when the code throws a hardware exception.
 This may be useful for diagnosing crashes in game code.